Tatennen/tatennen.github.io/src/content/blog/post-13.md

 ---
-title: 'A Guide to Web Performance Metrics'
+title: 'La Evolución de la Tecnología y la Importancia Crucial de la Ciberseguridad'
 excerpt: Dive deep into web performance metrics, including tools and techniques for measuring and optimizing loading times.
 Discuss the significance of metrics like First Contentful Paint, Time to Interactive, and more.
-publishDate: 'Jan 03 2024'
+publishDate: 'Jan 11 2025'
 tags:
   - Web
   - Guide